 Not-for-profit organizations must handle donated services a little differently.
 Accounting guidelines specify two criteria for determining when donated services should be recognized and how to determine their fair value.

 First, consider whether the service creates or enhances a non-financial asset.
 These types of donations should be capitalized at fair value on the date they occur.
 In such situations, the services don’t need to be specialized for them to be recognized.
 For example, the value of a contractor’s time (a specialized service) to renovate your offices would be capitalized as part of the building, as would the value of a volunteer’s time to help paint the interior walls of a newly constructed building (a non-specialized skill).
 Note that you do not need to record donated time for routine maintenance, as it does not enhance a non-financial asset.

 Second, consider whether the service requires specialized skills, is provided by persons with those skills, and would have been purchased if it had not been donated.
 You account for these services by recording contribution income at the fair value of the service provided.
 You also must record the service as a related expense, in the same amount, as if the organization had purchased it.

 Note that specialized skills usually refer to those provided by professionals such as attorneys, accountants, architects, carpenters and electricians.
 Normally, you would exclude general volunteer time because volunteers typically don’t use specialized skills to perform their assigned tasks.
-Nonetheless, your not-for-profit may want to disclose the total number of volunteer hours it received during the year in its financial statement footnotes to emphasize the community’s commitment to your not-for-profit.
+Nonetheless, your nonprofit may want to disclose the total number of volunteer hours it received during the year in its financial statement footnotes to emphasize the community’s commitment to your nonprofit.